Guide

 • All direct employees on your payroll

-• Contract workers if you are the one directing their work at your premises
+• Contract workers if you are directing their work at your premises

 • Casual and temporary staff who work regularly